 Different Types of Snorkels

-Snorkels range in quality, from basic J shape snorkels that are commonly used by scuba divers and free divers to advanced snorkels with one-way purge valves for easy clearing and floor valves to prevent water from entering into the snorkel as you dive down.
-Snorkels range from basic classic models to more advanced dry snorkels and semi-dry snorkels.
+Snorkels range in quality, from the basic J shape type that is commonly used by scuba divers and freedivers to advanced with one-way purge valves for easy clearing and floor valves to prevent water from entering into the snorkel as you dive down.
+So if you have ever asked yourself How do snorkels work underwater? then that is the answer.
+They range from basic classic models to more advanced dry and semi-dry snorkels.

-In its purest form, a snorkel is simply a tube with a fix curve section which finishes with a mouthpiece.
+In its purest form, they are simply a tube with a fix curve section that finishes with a mouthpiece.
+What does a snorkel do?
 Its sole purpose is to allow the user to breathe easily and efficiently without having to raise their heads out of the water.

 Scuba divers prefer them because they are the simplest and easiest to tuck away for when they need them on the surface.
 Although, there is a big debate on whether or not snorkels are necessary for scuba diving.
-Free divers who can dive to great depths on a single breath and rely on being as streamline as possible use only these snorkels due to their simplicity and reduce drag through the water.
+Freedivers who can dive to great depths on a single breath and rely on being as streamline as possible use only this type due to their simplicity and reduce drag through the water.

 This way, the snorkel is well-positioned out of the water.
 While wearing the mask, we will avoid breathing through the nose, you will only use your mouth to breath in through the snorkel and maintain the top of the tube above the water while your head is below the surface.